Clustering of Acoustic Environments with Variational Autoencoders for Hearing Devices: Variational Clustering

 \subsection{Extension to clustering}

-Given the complexity of the problem, we consider the VAE \cite{kingma2014autoencoding} framework because of its capacity to learn the underlying distribution of data through a structured latent \cite{dilokthanakul2017deep}.
-Such characteristics positively affects clustering performance \cite{chauhan2018comparative}.
+Given the complexity of the problem, we consider the VAE \cite{kingma2014autoencoding} framework because of its capacity to learn the underlying distribution of data through a structured latent \cite{dilokthanakul2017deep}, which can be leveraged for clustering \cite{chauhan2018comparative} by grouping data based on its probabilistic behavior.
 The VAE is composed by a neural network encoder, which takes the data $\mathbf{x}$ to a latent representation $\mathbf{z}$, and a NN decoder that generates data based on the latent variables.

 To allow clustering behavior, we choose a multivariate Gaussian mixture model (GMM) prior $p_\varphi(\mathbf{z})$, replacing $p_\theta(\mathbf{z})$ in \eqref{eq:variationallowerbound}, given by

 where $k$ is one component in the mixture, i.e., a cluster.
 The multivariate GMM defined in \eqref{eq:gmmprior} is based on multivariate Gaussian $\mathcal{N}$ with means $\boldsymbol{\mu}_k$ and variances $\boldsymbol{\Sigma}_k$, whose dimension is $d_{\boldsymbol{\mu}_k} = d_{\boldsymbol{\Sigma}_k} = d_\mathbf{z}$, linearly combined by a weighting vector $\pi_k$.
 The GMM parameters are condensed in a variable $\varphi \coloneqq \{\pi_k, \boldsymbol{\mu}_k, \boldsymbol{\Sigma}_k\}_{k=1}^{K}$, for $K$ components.